 These classroom tools look and work like television remote controls, and are used to respond to questions posed by professors in high enrolment classes.
-Frequently asked i>clicker questions.
+Frequently ask questions about course materials.

 An ISBN is a 10 or 13-digit number that identifies a particular title and edition of a book.
 You can find the ISBN on the back cover and is the best way to identify your textbook.
 Searching for textbooks by ISBN ensures that you buy the correct edition and copy.

-MacMicro is the pet name of the computer department located in the Main Store.
-It is an authorized on-campus reseller for a wide variety of computers and computer accessories.
-We have a trained, knowledgeable, and friendly staff that is available to assist students and faculty with their various computer-related needs.
-The Computer Department also has in-store service technicians for work on various Apple/PC repairs and upgrades.
+MacMicro is the pet name of our Technology department located in the Main Store.
+MacMicro carries wide variety of computer accessories and educational software.
+We have knowledgeable, and friendly staff that are available to assist students and faculty with their various computer-related purchases.

 Main Store / Main Bookstore / Main Campus Store

 Refers to the central location of the Campus Store operations, Glimour Hall B101.
-The Main Store includes general books and magazines, stationery and supplies, clothing and giftware, PC and Apple computers and accessories, a post office and is also where the main administrative offices of the bookstore are located.
+The Main Store includes general books, stationery and supplies, clothing and giftware, computer accessories and software.
+The main administrative offices of the Campus Store are located here.

 Print to Order (Raincheck)

-When a particular Custom Courseware title sells out, students can still purchase a copy by requesting a "Print to Order" copy at any Campus Store location (except the Maroon Shop).
-All custom published material is printed at McMaster, so rainchecks can be ready for pick-up within 24 to 48 hours.
-Due to increased seasonal volume, the waiting period in September and January may temporarily increase to 72 hours.
-Frequently asked questions about Custom Courseware.
+When a particular Custom Courseware title sells out, students can still purchase a copy by requesting a "Print to Order" copy at any Campus Store location.
+All custom published material is printed at McMaster, so rainchecks can be ready for pick-up within 1 to 2 business days.
+Due to increased seasonal volume, the waiting period in September and January may temporarily increase to 3 business days.
+Frequently asked questions about course materials.

 Raincheck (Print to Order)

-When a particular Custom Courseware title sells out, students can still purchase a copy by requesting a raincheck or a "Print to Order" copy at any Campus Store location (except the Maroon Shop).
-All custom published material is printed at McMaster, so Print to Order courseware can be ready for pick-up within 24 to 48 hours.
-Due to increased seasonal volume, the waiting period in September and January may temporarily increase to 72 hours.
-Frequently asked questions about Custom Courseware.
+When a particular Custom Courseware title sells out, students can still purchase a copy by requesting a raincheck or a "Print to Order" copy at any Campus Store location.
+All custom published material is printed at McMaster, so Print to Order courseware can be ready for pick-up after 1pm within 1 to 2 business days.
+Due to increased seasonal volume, the waiting period in September and January may temporarily increase to 3 business days.
+Frequently asked questions about course materials.

 If a textbook or Custom Courseware is marked as “Required” for a course, it is due to the instructor’s desire that all students should read the material.
 It will either be discussed in class, or used as the basis for assignments, tests and exams.
-Frequently asked questions about textbooks.
+Frequently asked questions about course materials.

 Due to enrollment, classroom size, and scheduling, some larger classes are divided into multiple sections and these sections are identified by specific section numbers.
-It helps to have your timetable with you when purchasing your textbooks, as some courses are sectionized.
+You should have your timetable with you when purchasing your textbooks, as some courses are sectionized.
 History 2J06 C01 and 2J06 C02 may have different texts and only your timetable or class book list will tell you which section you are in.